Updated April 2022

 AVOID THE CROWDS

 We all know that wheelchair users end up looking at backs and bums if caught up in big crowds.
-A part from it feeling claustrophobic it isn’t the best way to see the show.
-We have a bit of a routine that helps avoid this for BJ.
+Apart from it feeling claustrophobic it isn’t the best way to see the show.
+We have a bit of a routine that helps avoid this for Braeden.

 We arrive at the show before opening time.
 By the time we park, enter and make our way to the first pavilion it is usually just opening.

 There are some pavilions and areas where avoiding the crowds is more important than others.
-We head straight to the Agricultural display.
+We head straight to the agricultural display.
 It is hard to move in this pavilion later in the day.
-There is an elevated platform with ramp access which allows wheelchair users and others the opportunity to view the displays from a distance which I recommend.

 We then make a beeline for the show bag pavilion.
 We have the kids choose their show bags online here before we get to the show so there isn’t time wasted making decisions on the spot.
 The show bag pavilion is a nightmare at the end of the day.
 People in the pavilion resemble Emperor Penguins waddling around the ice in a group and it is to be avoided at all costs.

-We buy our show bags, hire a locker (last year it was $12 with $2 refunded on return of key) and put the show bags and other items we don’t need (additional drinks or food) in it.
+We buy our show bags, hire a locker ($12 with $2 refunded on return of key) and put the show bags and other items we don’t need (additional drinks or food) in it.
 Choose a locker that will remain in the shade all day (especially important if buying bags with food).

 The other pavilion which gets overwhelming is the art and craft exhibition.
 It is hard to get near the cake decorating and other art glass cabinets.
 That is our next pick.